 Enforcement for uplink packets of non-SIP based services which are not part of the 3GPP PS Data Off Exempt Services is accomplished by the UE through the Uplink filter configured by the HPLMN in the UE management object dedicetaed to that.
 Hence, if 3GPP PS Data Off is activated, the UE prevents sending of uplink IP packets which are for non-SIP based services other than the non-SIP based 3GPP PS Data Off Exempt Services configured in UE.

-Enforcement for the downlink packets of non-SIP based services which are not part of the 3GPP PS Data Off Exempt Services is is performed in the P-GW as follows :
+Enforcement for the downlink packets of non-SIP based services which are not part of the 3GPP PS Data Off Exempt Services is performed in the P-GW as follows :

 When the 3GPP PS Data Off is activated: